staticjinja/staticjinja/docs/quickstart.rst

     </div>
     {% endblock %}

-...and now you can drop markdown files into your `templates` directory and they'll be compiled into HTML.
+...and now you can drop markdown files into your ``templates`` directory and they'll be compiled into HTML.

-**Note:** You can grab the MarkdownExtension from [here](http://silas.sewell.org/blog/2010/05/10/jinja2-markdown-extension/).
+**Note:** You can grab the MarkdownExtension from http://silas.sewell.org/blog/2010/05/10/jinja2-markdown-extension/.